Union Pacific North Line

-The Union Pacific North Line (UP-N) is a Metra line in the Chicago metropolitan area.
-It runs between Ogilvie Transportation Center and Kenosha, Wisconsin; however, most trains terminate in Waukegan, Illinois.
-Although Metra owns the rolling stock, the trains are operated and dispatched by the Union Pacific Railroad.
-This line was previously operated by the Chicago & North Western Railway before its merger with the Union Pacific Railroad, and was called the Chicago and North Western Milwaukee Division and then the Chicago & North Western/North Line before the C&NW was absorbed by Union Pacific in April 1995.
-It is the only Metra line that travels outside Illinois.
+The Union Pacific North Line (UP-N) is a commuter rail line operated by Metra in the Chicago metropolitan area.
+It runs between Ogilvie Transportation Center in downtown Chicago and Kenosha, Wisconsin.
+Most runs of the trains, however, terminate in Waukegan, Illinois.
+Since May 2025, the service is operated directly by Metra.
+Previously, it was operated by the Union Pacific Railroad (UP) under purchase-of-service agreement.
+UP continues to own the tracks and manage dispatching as part of its Kenosha Subdivision.

+This line was previously operated by the Chicago & North Western Railway before its merger with the Union Pacific Railroad, being called the Chicago and North Western Milwaukee Division and then the Chicago & North Western/North Line before the C&NW was absorbed by Union Pacific on April 19, 1995.

+Service levels

+The UP-N is currently the only Metra line that travels outside Illinois (albeit still within Chicagoland).
+The MARK project is currently considering options to extend service north from Chicagoland to the greater Milwaukee area.

-Metra does not refer to its lines by particular colors, but the timetable accents for the Union Pacific North line are dark "Flambeau Green," a nod to the C&NW's Flambeau 400 passenger train.
+Metra does not refer to its lines by particular colors, but the timetable accents for the Union Pacific North line are dark "Flambeau Green", a nod to the C&NW's Flambeau 400 passenger train.

 Until 2022, a private club car ran weekdays exclusively on the Union Pacific North Line.
 It was the last remaining private car in service on a commuter railroad in the United States.